Trinidad Pelau: Popular Chicken, Rice and Pigeon Peas Dish

 So, I should mention here, there is no one-way to make Trinidad pelau and there is no fixed ingredient list.
 You can add or subtract anything you don’t want to use.

-For instance, pelau is usually made with chicken, but you can substitute in beef or pork.
-Pigeon peas is also used in pelau.
+Pigeon peas are also added to pelau.
 You can try fresh or frozen green pigeon peas or canned ones.
 Brown canned pigeon peas are also commonly used.

 Pumpkin is often added… And parboiled rice is mainly used but brown, basmati and jasmine rice also works.
 There are no rules here, use what is available to you.